 That off-season, Hultzen worked on bulking up and working out, adding about 25 pounds, instead of playing for Team USA's college edition.
 The work paid off as he started 2011 with a 11-3, 1.57 record.
 He had fanned 148 and walked only 17 in 103 1/3 innings while allowing a .189 average.
 That put him second in Division I in strikeouts and as his school's career leader in wins (31) and whiffs (378).

 After some speculation that he might go #1 overall to the Pittsburgh Pirates (who instead chose Cole), Hultzen went second overall to the Seattle Mariners.
 The scout was Mike Moriarty.
-He signed on the final day for draftees to agree with their selecting teams, August 15, agreeing to a major league deal worth $8.5 million that was actually worth more than that accepted by Cole on the same day.
-He made his pro debut with the Peoria Javelinas, going 1-0 with a 1.40 ERA in six starts in the Arizona Fall League.
+He signed on the final day for draftees to agree with their selecting teams, August 15th, agreeing to a major league deal worth $8.5 million that was actually worth more than that accepted by Cole on the same day.
+He made his pro debut with the Peoria Javelinas, going 1-0 with a 1.40 ERA in 6 starts in the Arizona Fall League.
 He made his minor league debut with the 2012 Jackson Generals, putting up an impressive 8-3 record and 1.19 ERA in his first 13 starts.
 That earned him a promotion to AAA and the Tacoma Rainiers of the Pacific Coast League, but he hit his first road bump as he was just 1-4, 5.92 in 12 starts at the higher level.
 In 2013, he did well with Tacoma, but his season was interrupted by an injury and a short rehab stint in the Arizona League.
 In 6 starts in AAA, he was 4-1, 2.05, with 34 K's in 30 2/3 innings.
 The only thing apparently standing between him and major league success was staying healthy, but he was unable to do that, as shoulder issues completely ruined his career.